gatla-rajani/MiniProject1/README.md

 # Selenium WebdriverIO (JS) with Mocha framework example test

-This is a repo containing a sample test using vanilla Selenium Webdriver JS.
-This just automates a simple Todo app where a todo item is added to the list and marked as completed.
+This is a repo containing a sample test using Selenium WebdriverIO (JS) with Mocha framework example test.

 ## Install dependencies